 The MICAT 2019 exam paper will consist of approximately 140 questions.

 The question paper will be in English language only.

 There is negative marking of 0.25 marks for every incorrect answer, which is applicable only on Verbal Ability, General Awareness, Quantitative Ability, and Data Interpretation, and Divergent and Convergent Thinking sections.

 |Total Number of Questions||140|

 |Negative Marking||0.25 for VA, QA, GA, and DCR|

-No, a candidate will have to take the test on a pre-assigned centre allotted in the Admit Card and will not have a choice to choose his or her venue and the assigned computer in the test centre.
+No, a candidate will have to take the test on a pre-assigned center allotted in the admit card and will not have a choice to choose his or her venue and the assigned computer in the test center.

-4. When & how many times is MICAT conducted in a year?
+Q. When and how many times is MICAT conducted in a year?